 After creating this business plan I had a sense of gratification.
 After reading this plan you will get a better feeling about what marketers do and what they try to achieve.
 Those TV commercials you see take a long time to make.
 Many long hours go to plan them.
 Those copies you read take a long time to write.
 And once they deliver for the client, it’s most gratifying.

 And finally a bit more about me; I have never felt more motivated.
 I feel lucky to have been able to serve not only great businesses, but truly good people and I am very upbeat about the future of Internet Marketing and Social Media.
 I am optimistic and enjoy life to the fullest.
-My greatest joy in life is to see your business phones ringing nonstop and your business is growing like crazy.
+My greatest joy in life is to see your business phones ring nonstop and your business is growing like crazy.
 I am extremely confident that it will happen.
 Here is how and why:

 How to increase sales and conversion rate:

 If there is a visitor on your website, this is mostly because of his/her intrinsic motivations.
 He/she intended to be on your website by finding it and clicking on it.
 This type of motivation is different from seeing a TV commercial.
 TV and Radio commercials work on our extrinsic motivations.
 In most cases, intrinsic motivation is when you truly need something and extrinsic motivation is when you are enticed by an advertisement or a coupon.

 Intrinsic motivation is when you are motivated within.
 For example you are naturally good at playing piano and you love doing it.
 This is pure intrinsic motivation.
 Or you need a bike since your car is broken.
 Extrinsic motivation is when you are motivated by factors outside of your own true desires; TV commercials, coupons are great examples of creating extrinsic motivations.
 If your dad or your mom ever offered you 20 Dollars to get an A in math, this was also pure extrinsic motivation.
 If no one offered you anything and you got an A in Biology, you were intrinsically motivated about Biology.